-A unifying thread throughout all MYP subject groups, approaches to learning (ATL) provide the foundation for independent learning and encourage the application of their knowledge and skills in unfamiliar contexts.
-Developing and applying these social, thinking, research, communication and self-management skills helps students learn how to learn.
+Approaches to Learning (ATL) are integral to all MYP subjects, providing a foundation for independent learning and the application of knowledge in new contexts.
+Developing skills in social interaction, critical thinking, research, communication, and self-management helps students learn how to learn.